solveighty/Coffee-Blend/README.md

 ## ☕ About Coffee Blend

 Coffee Blend celebrates the art of coffee — from carefully selected beans to the perfect cup.
-The website is crafted to convey freshness, quality, and a cozy café atmosphere through clean layouts and engaging visuals.
+The website reflects freshness, warmth, and quality while offering a user-friendly online ordering experience.

 ✨ **Brand Focus**
-- 🌱 Premium coffee experience
+- 🌱 Premium coffee culture
-- 🎨 Aesthetic and warm design
+- 🎨 Warm and modern café aesthetics
-- 📖 Story-driven brand presentation
-- 🤝 Customer-friendly digital presence
+- 🛒 Online ordering convenience
+- 💳 Integrated payment experience

 ---

 ## 🎯 Project Objective

-The objective of this project was to design and develop a **visually appealing, responsive, and brand-focused website** that:
+The objective of this project was to design and develop a **visually appealing, responsive, and functional coffee website** that:

-- ☕ Represents a modern coffee brand identity
+- ☕ Represents a strong coffee brand identity
-- 🎨 Delivers an elegant and welcoming user interface
+- 🛒 Enables online ordering for products
+- 💳 Supports payment gateway integration
 - 📱 Works seamlessly across all screen sizes
 - ⚡ Ensures fast loading and smooth interactions